 Features of the district

-Cheltenham is a mostly residential district which includes some light industry, located north-west of Adelaide City.
+Cheltenham is a mostly residential district which also includes some light industry, located north-west of the city of Adelaide.
 Port Road runs diagonally north-west across the centre of the district, and its northern boundary is formed by Grand Junction Road.

-Cheltenham includes the suburbs of Albert Park, Alberton, Beverley, Cheltenham., Findon, Hendon, Pennington, Queenstown, St Clair, Woodville, Woodville North, Woodville Park, Woodville South and Woodville West.
+Cheltenham incorporates the suburbs of Alberton, Athol Park, Beverley, Cheltenham, Findon, Pennington, Queenstown, St Clair, Woodville, Woodville North, Woodville Park, Woodville South and Woodville West.
 It also includes part of the suburb of Rosewater.

 The district, formerly named Price, was created at the 1998 redistribution and first contested and represented in 2002.